 - A quick contact form in your sidebar

-- A pop up box with quick contact form
+- A pop-up box with a contact form

-- And of course a contact form on your main contact page
+- And of course a form on your main contact page

-Although all of the above can help generate leads it’s also important to get the balance right, annoying your customers with pop up boxes is likely to annoy them if utilised incorrectly.
+Although all of the above can help generate leads it’s also important to get the balance right.
+Focus on quality over quantity to create a good user experience for visitors to your website.

 Find out more

-If you would like to know more about lead generation and how Priority Pixels can help increase leads for your website please get in touch via email email@example.com or call us on 0800 319 6198.
+If you would like to know more about lead generation and how Priority Pixels can help increase leads for your website please get in touch or call us on 01626 245061.